 "Einstein ... spent much of the rest of his life looking for the deterministic clockwork that he thought must lie beneath the apparently haphazard world of quantum physics.
 The clockwork has not been found.
-It seems that God does play dice."
-Our every-
+It seems that God does play dice."2 Our everyday experience, however, is that "God doesn't play dice"-things in nature seem very ordered and predictable.